Cannon Beach, Oregon: Parks and recreation

 Four parks can be found within city limits: Haystack Hill State Park, Les Shirley Park, John Yeon State Natural Site (closed to visitors), and Tolovana Beach State Recreation Site.

+Education

+It is in the Seaside School District 10.
+The comprehensive high school of that district is Seaside High School.

+Clatsop County is in the boundary of Clatsop Community College.

 Media and film

-The Cannon Beach Gazette, a local newspaper that covers area politics, news, sports and community events, is published bi-weekly on every other Thursday of the month.
+The Cannon Beach Gazette, a monthly newspaper that covers area politics, news, sports and community events.
 The paper is owned and operated by Country Media Inc.

 Cannon Beach and Ecola State Park have appeared in several films, including The Goonies (1985), Free Willy (1993), Twilight (2008), Hysterical (1983), and Point Break (1991).

 Filmography

 Transportation

 The main road through Cannon Beach is Hemlock Street, which runs from the north end of the city to the south, through Tolovana Park.
 Both ends of the street connect to U.S. Highway 101.

-A shuttle runs from the north of Cannon Beach to the south.
-This shuttle runs a loop that connects Cannon Beach and Seaside every hour and costs $1 (as of February 2013).